magiclane/magiclane-maps-sdk-examples-for-android/SendDebugInfo/README.md

 ## Overview

-This example app shows how to send the app log and latest crash report, if any, to General Magic support
+This example app shows how to send the app log and latest crash report, if any, to Magic Lane support

 ## Requirements